 Good news for those of you who love free stuff!
 Google is giving away some more albums on Google Play Music today.
 The two that are available are of completely different genres but share the same sweet price of nothing.

 The first album is Play: Latin Vibes and features ten Latin songs by ten different artists including Ricky Martin.
 I listened to the first few songs, and I think it's a sweet mix that would be great to listen to while lounging poolside at a resort.
+Or, while basking in the flickering florescent lights of your cubicle while you eat a burrito from Chipotle.
 Read More

 Update: Well, that didn't take long.
 We've already received the APK for the update (Google Play Music version 5.7.1717Q.1530520).
 The download is at the end of the post.